hRun/TA_cryptosuite/README.md

 ## Attribution

-The crypt command uses a slightly modified version of Sybren A. Stuevel's (sybren@stuvel.eu) RSA implementation in Python [1] which is licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.
+The _crypt_ command uses a slightly modified version of Sybren A. Stuevel's (sybren@stuvel.eu) RSA implementation in Python [1] which is licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.

+Changes include the PKCS#1 v2 (OAEP) support suggested and implemented by Inada Naoki (https://twitter.com/methane) [1.2] which is licensed under the Apache License, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0. as well.

 ## License